 U(n) is the group of all transformations that leave invariant the norm $\overline{q}q = \delta^a_b q^b q_a$ of a complex vector q.
-For U(n) there are no other invariant tensors beyond those PC: AJ - we need (old) taconstructed of products of Kronecker deltas.
-They can be used to decompose the bles 8.4, 8.5 and 8.6 tensor reps of U(n).
+For U(n) there are no other invariant tensors beyond those constructed of products of Kronecker deltas.
+They can be used to decompose the tensor reps of U(n).
 For purely covariant or contravariant tensors, the symmetric group can be used to construct the Young projection operators.
-In sects.
-9.1-9.2we show how to do this for 2- and 3-index tensors by constructing the appropriate characteristic equations.
+In sections.
+9.1-9.2 we show how to do this for 2- and 3-index tensors by constructing the appropriate characteristic equations.

 For tensors with more indices it is easier to construct the Young projection operators directly from the Young tableaux.
-In sect.
-9.3 we review the Young tableaux, and in sect.
-9.4 we show how to construct Young projection operators for tensors with any number of indices.
-As examples, 3- and 4-index tensors are decomposed in sect.
-9.5.
-We use the projection operators to evaluate 3n-jcoefficients and characters of U(n) in sects.
-9.6-9.9, and we derive new sum rules for U(n) 3-j and 6-j symbols in sect.
-9.7.
-In sect.
-9.8 we consider the consequences of the Levi-Civita tensor being an extra invariant for SU(n).
+In section 9.3 we review the Young tableaux, and in section 9.4 we show how to construct Young projection operators for tensors with any number of indices.
+As examples, 3- and 4-index tensors are decomposed in section 9.5.
+We use the projection operators to evaluate 3n-j coefficients and characters of U(n) in sections.
+9.6-9.9, and we derive new sum rules for U(n) 3-j and 6-j symbols in section 9.7.
+In section 9.8 we consider the consequences of the Levi-Civita tensor being an extra invariant for SU(n).

 For mixed tensors the reduction also involves index contractions and the symmetric group methods alone do not suffice.
-In sects.
-9.10-9.12 the mixed SU(n)tensors are decomposed by the projection operator techniques introduced in chapter 3.
+In sections.
+9.10-9.12 the mixed SU(n) tensors are decomposed by the projection operator techniques introduced in chapter 3.
 SU(2), SU(3), SU(4), and SU(n) are discussed from the "invariance group" perspective in chapter 15.